AbdulrahmanIsmael/Todo-List-APP_TodoGo/README.md

 # TODO-List APP | TodoGo

-- This modern web application, developed with React, offers an intuitive and responsive user interface.
+- This web application, developed with React, offers an intuitive and responsive user interface.
 - With this powerful todo-list app, you can create, edit, and remove tasks effortlessly, And the app also includes error handling to enhance its usability.
 - Plus, to ensure your tasks are always saved, the app utilizes a smart data storage system that securely stores your data locally, allowing you to access your tasks across multiple sessions.